tundish/blathnaid/app/tale.rst

 Instead, any young girls of a Blacksmith family would be sent to work in the Temple.

 No one really knew what went on the Temple, but the less they knew, the more they could guess.
-Many Smiths left the City at that point.
-The ones who could not flee, organised themselves, and there was rioting. but Ingomer called an emergency, and the unrest was put down by the Guard.
+From then on, the Smiths started to leave the City.
+The ones who could not flee, organised themselves, and there was rioting.

-There then followed a very suspiciously conducted election.
+But Ingomer called an emergency, and the unrest was put down by the Guard.

+After that there was a hasty election, for which some were very well prepared.
 At the end of it Ingomer had become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.